-Accurate studbook records are crucial for the preservation of a long-managed species; incorrect registration, administration errors, and limited founder information will compromise pedigree authenticity.
+Accurate studbook records and standardization of trait measurements are crucial for the preservation of a long-managed species; incorrect registration, administration errors, and limited founder information will compromise pedigree authenticity.
 Lineages and pedigree data must be accurate for effective application of quantitative genetic analyses; although some genetic variances can still be estimated without bias if errors in paternity assignment are random (Charmantier & Réale 2005; Firth et al. 2015).
-In addition, repeated measurements within and across environments/facilities are required to account for measurement error and to measure plasticity.
+In addition, repeated measurements within and across environments/facilities are required to account for measurement error and to measure individual plasticity(IxE).
 Pairing recommendations, either using quantitative genetics or traditional pedigree-based inbreeding coefficients, will always be presented with logistical and statistical limitations.
 Despite these limitations, the use of quantitative genetics in study systems with adequate data and with proper acknowledgement of uncertainty present the potential to improve management of ex situ and in situ recovery programs.